djangoaddicts/django-signalcontrol/docs/source/installation.rst

 Enabling signal control on a model signal
 -----------------------------------------
 SignalControl can be added to a model signal via a provided decorator.
-In the signal.py file, import the signalcontrol decorator and add to the line directly above the signal definition.
+In the signal.py file, import the signalcontrol decorator and add the signal_control decorator to the line directly above the signal definition.
+Example:

 .. code-block:: python